Resume Writing

 Technical & Analysis Verbs

-Use these for engineering, data, IT, and analytical roles.
-They signal technical competence and rigor.
+For engineering, data, IT, and analytical roles.
+These signal technical competence and rigor.

 Analyzed, Engineered, Developed, Built, Programmed, Coded, Deployed, Architected, Designed, Configured, Integrated, Automated, Calculated, Computed, Debugged, Extracted, Implemented, Installed, Migrated, Monitored, Parsed, Queried, Refactored, Scaled, Scripted, Tested, Troubleshot, Validated, Visualized, Modeled, Simulated